iffse/pay-respects/module-request-ai/README.md

 ## Advanced Usages

-For non-trivial suggestions, you can add more context as comments (interactive comments needs to be explicitly enabled in Bash and Zsh):
+For non-trivial suggestions, you can add more context as comments (for Bash and Zsh, interactive comments needs to be explicitly enabled):
 ```sh
 pacman -S # how do I install Rust?
 ```